pydanny/pydanny-v2/README.md

 ## Authors

 - **Ahmad Mostafa** - _Initial work_ - [z3by](https://github.com/z3by)
+- **Daniel Roy Greenfeld**

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.